dgoulet-tor/arti/tor-client/README.md

-# tor-client
+# arti-tor-client

 High-level functionality for accessing the Tor network as a client.

+(Note that this crate is called `tor-client` in some other places, since we didn't know about the conflict with `tor_client`.
+We will clean all of this up somehow before the next release.)

 ## Overview

-The `tor-client` crate aims to provide a safe, easy-to-use API for applications that want to use Tor network to anonymize their traffic.
+The `arti-tor-client` crate aims to provide a safe, easy-to-use API for applications that want to use Tor network to anonymize their traffic.
 It hides most of the underlying detail, letting other crates decide how exactly to use the Tor crate.